pasindu651/Cryptoverse/README.md

 ![image](https://i.ibb.co/xFLGdx1/cryptoverse-pg-3.jpg)

-1. The program uses Voiceflow's streamlined flowchart structure to build responses trained on financial Q&A data.......
+1. The program uses Voiceflow's streamlined flowchart structure to build responses trained on financial Q&A data.

+2. The program feeds the training data to GPT 3.5.

+3. The user can then ask a question, which then prompts the chatbot to query the training data to generate a response based on the most relevant information.

 <details><summary><b>Show requirements</b></summary>